up-division/meta-up-board/README.md

 Yocto BSP meta layer for the UP Xtreme
 ======================================

-**Note: This branch for Yocto 'warrior' currently supports UP Xtreme only.
-For all other UP products, please refer to the 'sumo' branch in this repository.**
+**Note: This branch warrior-dev for Yocto 'warrior' is for development purposes only.
+Please refer to 'warrior' branch in this repository for non-experimental purposes.**

 This README file contains information on building the meta-up-board BSP layer.
 Please see the corresponding sections below for details.